hantsy/spring-reactive-sample/docs/data-r2dbc.md

 But unfortunately, it does not work as `@DataJpaTest` which can pick up an embedded H2 for test purpose, with `@DataR2dbcTest` , we have to use a runtime database, see [#issue62](https://github.com/spring-projects-experimental/spring-boot-r2dbc/issues/68).

-As mentioned,  a `DatabaseClient` is available for database operations in a programmatic approach instead of `Repository` interface.
+As mentioned,  a `DatabaseClient` is available for database operations in a programmatic approach instead of `Repository` interface declaring.

 Here is an example of `PostRepository` using `DatabaseClient`.